Celtic nations: Formerly Gaulish regions

 Walloons occasionally characterise themselves as "Celts", mainly in opposition to the "Teutonic" Flemish and "Latin" French identities.

 Others think they are Belgian, that is to say Germano-Celtic people different from the Gaulish-Celtic French.

-The ethnonym "Walloon" derives from a Germanic word meaning "foreign", cognate with the words "Welsh" and "Vlach".

-The name of Belgium, home country of the Walloon people, is cognate with the Celtic tribal names Belgae and (possibly) the Irish legendary Fir Bolg.

 Italian Peninsula

 The Canegrate culture (13th century BC) may represent the first migratory wave of the proto-Celtic population from the northwest part of the Alps that, through the Alpine passes, had already penetrated and settled in the western Po valley between Lake Maggiore and Lake Como (Scamozzina culture).
 It has also been proposed that a more ancient proto-Celtic presence can be traced back to the beginning of the Middle Bronze Age (16th–15th century BC), when North Westwern Italy appears closely linked regarding the production of bronze artifacts, including ornaments, to the western groups of the Tumulus culture (Central Europe, 1600–1200 BC).
 La Tène cultural material appeared over a large area of mainland Italy, the southernmost example being the Celtic helmet from Canosa di Puglia.

-Italy is home to the Lepontic, the oldest attested Celtic language (from the 6th century BC).
+Italy is home to Lepontic, the oldest attested Celtic language (from the 6th century BC).
 Anciently spoken in Switzerland and in Northern-Central Italy, from the Alps to Umbria.
-According to the Recueil des Inscriptions Gauloises, more than 760 Gaulish inscriptions have been found throughout present-day France—with the notable exception of Aquitaine—and in Italy, which testifies the importance of Celtic heritage in the peninsula.
+According to the Recueil des Inscriptions Gauloises, more than 760 Gaulish inscriptions have been found throughout present-day France—with the notable exception of Aquitaine—and in Italy.

 The French- and Arpitan-speaking Aosta Valley region in Italy also presents a claim of Celtic heritage.

 The Northern League autonomist party often exalts what it claims are the Celtic roots of all Northern Italy or Padania.